-The highly popular Internal Auditing Around the World series tracks the growth and evolution of the internal audit industry and its professionals, who continue to rise to the ever-expanding demands created by the complexities of managing risks, monitoring controls, improving corporate governance and capitalizing on opportunities in international markets.
+The highly popular Internal Auditing Around the World series tracks the growth and evolution of the internal audit profession, which continues to rise to the ever-expanding demands created by the complexities of managing risks, monitoring controls, improving corporate governance and capitalizing on opportunities in international markets.
 This series should be of great interest to internal audit professionals, as well as CEOs, CFOs and boards of directors worldwide.

 Amid technological advancement, globalization, increased regulation in numerous industries, heightened competition for talent and a global economy that remains uncertain, many companies are revisiting how internal audit fits into their long-term plans.
 Given the ever-expanding role of internal audit in talent development, Volume VIII of Internal Auditing Around the World focuses on leading global companies that are leveraging their internal audit functions to help train and develop great people for their organizations.

 The eight organizations profiled in this book – leaders in industries as diverse as energy, healthcare, financial services and industrial products – face challenges unique to their particular market niches, regional idiosyncrasies and corporate cultures.
 Yet one prevalent theme stands out in the profiles: Internal auditors are gaining valuable exposure to other areas of the business, with the expectation that this will build a stronger understanding of risk management and effective internal controls throughout the organization.